 After downloading the software, click on the executable to run the AnyConnect installation wizard.

-If you are unable to install the client from this page, you can download the current client (Windows and Mac) here: https://downloads.rc.fas.harvard.edu (requires your FASRC username and password)
+If you are unable to install the client from this page, you can download the current client (Windows and Mac) here: https://downloads.rc.fas.harvard.edu (FASRC login and VPN/Harvard network connection required)

 Linux users: You can install the Cisco AnyConnect client using the instructions above, or see our alternate guide to using OpenConnect for VPN.